Wazea/SDTM-Examples/src/main/java/com/drvasile/examples/solid_principles/overview.md

 An extension scenario might be adding a subclass for example.
 Now, if our existing functional is based on concretions rather than abstractions it will be necessary to perform modifications so that the system will support the newly added subclass.
+Thus, abstraction is the key to the OCP.
+By using abstraction, the functional of the system will get the necessary types of objects via Polymorphism.

+There are two techniques by which Polymorphism can be achieved.
+* __*Dynamic Polymorphism*__: By using a common abstraction (i.e. an interface or abstract class) and subclasses;
+* __*Static Polymorphism*__: By using generics/templates;

 ## Liskov Substitution